Posted on 13 May 2020, updated on 21 December 2023.

 Step 3: create all resources you need

-So we want to create an EKS cluster.
+So we want to create a Kubernetes cluster with EKS.
 This EKS will be deployed in the default VPC of your account.
 First, you need to check in your AWS console, the subnet of the default VPC.

-Here Terraform will create an IAM role to EKS, with 2 policies, our EKS cluster and finally a node group with 3 policies.
+Here Terraform will create an IAM role for EKS, with 2 policies, our EKS cluster, and finally an eks managed node group with 3 policies.
 We defined that we want one pod.

 Step 4: Add output.tf